-- [9.3.2.12.1 Each hold space shall have two openings the dimensions and location of which shall be such as to permit effective ventilation of any part of the hold space.
-If there are no such openings, it shall be possible to fill the hold spaces with inert gas or dry air.] - 9.3.2.12.2 Double-hull spaces and double bottoms within the cargo area which are not arranged for being filled with ballast water, hold spaces and cofferdams shall be provided with ventilation systems.

-9.3.2.12.3 Any service spaces located in the cargo area below deck shall be provided with a system of forced ventilation with sufficient power for ensuring at least 20 changes of air per hour based on the volume of the space.
-The ventilator fan shall be designed so that no sparks may be emitted on contact of the impeller blades with the housing and no static electricity may be generated.
+- 9.3.2.12.1 Each hold space shall have two openings the dimensions and location of which shall be such as to permit effective ventilation of any part of the hold space.
+If there are no such openings, it shall be possible to fill the hold spaces with inert gas or dry air. - 9.3.2.12.2 Double-hull spaces and double bottoms within the cargo area which are not arranged for being filled with ballast water, hold spaces and cofferdams shall be provided with ventilation systems. - 9.3.2.12.3 Any service spaces located in the cargo area below deck shall be provided with a system of forced ventilation with sufficient power for ensuring at least 20 changes of air per hour based on the volume of the space.

 The ventilation exhaust ducts shall extend down to 50 mm above the bottom of the service space.
 The air shall be supplied through a duct at the top of the service space.
 The air inlets shall be located not less than 2.00 m above the deck, at a distance of not less than 2.00 m from tank openings and 6.00 m from the outlets of safety valves.

 The extension pipes, which may be necessary, may be of the hinged type.

-- 9.3.2.12.4 Ventilation of accommodation and service spaces shall be possible. - 9.3.2.12.5 Ventilators used for gas-freeing of tanks shall be designed so that no sparks may be emitted on contact of the impeller blades with the housing and no static electricity may be generated. - 9.3.2.12.6 Notice boards shall be fitted at the ventilation inlets indicating the conditions when they shall be closed.
+9.3.2.12.4 Ventilation of accommodation and service spaces shall be possible.

+- 9.3.2.12.5 Ventilators used in the cargo area shall be designed so that no sparks may be emitted on contact of the impeller blades with the housing and no static electricity may be generated. - 9.3.2.12.6 Notice boards shall be fitted at the ventilation inlets indicating the conditions when they shall be closed.
 Any ventilation inlets of accommodation and service spaces leading outside shall be fitted with fire flaps.
 Such ventilation inlets shall be located not less than 2.00 m from the cargo area.

-Ventilation inlets of service spaces in the cargo area below deck may be located within such area.
+Ventilation inlets of service spaces in the cargo area may be located within such area.

-9.3.2.12.7 The flame-arresters prescribed in 9.3.2.20.4, 9.3.2.21.11, 9.3.2.22.4, 9.3.2.22.5 and 9.3.2.26.3 shall be of a type approved for this purpose by the competent authority.
+9.3.2.12.7 The flame-arresters prescribed in 9.3.2.20.4, 9.3.2.22.4, 9.3.2.22.5 and 9.3.2.26.4 shall be of a type approved for this purpose by the competent authority.